mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 Statements have to be encoded in UTF-8.

 A statement is terminated with a semicolon.
-In statements, character cases of keywords are ignored.
+In statements, character case of keywords is ignored.

 If you want to execute a single query, you can omit the terminal semicolon.